Skip to main content

 Philipp Soldunov

 I'm a software developer with a thing for sharp design and fast, maintainable code.
 I focus on full-stack Next.js apps, content-driven websites powered by Next.js and Sanity, and mobile experiences built with React and Expo.
-I've contributed to projects for Haartz, Learneo, Point Card (Atlas), Toca Madera, Navier, and Angry Mob Music.
+I've contributed to projects for Haartz, Learneo, Point Card (Atlas), Navier, and Angry Mob Music.

 Experience